noahskahn/noahskahn/README.md

 - 👋 Hi, I’m @noahskahn
-- 👀 I’m invested in Computer Science and STEM as a whole with a focus on AI & Physics!
+- 👀 I’m learning all about science with a focus on physics, engineering, and everything computers!
 - 🌱 I’m currently studying at University of Chicago
 - 📫 Reach me at noahsilaskahn@gmail.com